warmcat/libwebsockets/README.coding.md

 This allocation is only deleted / replaced when the connection accesses a URL region with a different protocol (or the default protocols[0] if no CALLBACK area matches it).

+@section dim Dimming webpage when connection lost

+The lws test plugins' html provides useful feedback on the webpage about if it is still connected to the server, by greying out the page if not.
+You can also add this to your own html easily

+ - include lws-common.js from your HEAD section

+   <script src="/lws-common.js"></script>

+ - dim the page during initialization, in a script section on your page

+   lws_gray_out(true,{'zindex':'499'});

+ - in your ws onOpen(), remove the dimming

+   lws_gray_out(false);

+ - in your ws onClose(), reapply the dimming

+   lws_gray_out(true,{'zindex':'499'});